-where there was an excess of excitatory input due to the delayed arrival of the balancing inhibitory input.
-This can clearly be seen in the spike histogram (lower part of Fig. 2) obtained by averaging over 100 repetitions of the same experiment (but using a different seed for initializing the random number generator each time).
-The mean firing rate stayed constant throughout the whole run except for a pronounced burst at stimulus onset and a reduction of firing after stimulus offset.
-The large trial-to-trial variability in firing is shown in Fig. 3.
-On the left-hand side, single spikes from ten different trials are depicted while on the right-hand side a quantitative measure of variability, the coefficient of variation, is shown.
-Two cells are shown that share a common input, as described in the next section.
+100 repetitions of the same experiment (but using a different seed for initializing the random number generator each time).
+The mean firing rate stayed constant throughout the whole run except for a pronounced burst at stimulus onset and a reduction of firing after stimulus offset where the experimental recordings show a transient increase of the firing rate.
+A large trial-to-trial variability in firing was observed as well (data not shown).

-3.2 MULTIPLE CELL PROPERTIES
+3.2 Multiple Cell Properties

-In the experiments of deCharms et al. (1995) simultaneous recordings of spike trains from pairs of cells were analyzed.
-We simulated two cells getting independent background signals but sharing identical stimulus components in their input $(C_1^{stim}(t) = C_2^{stim}(t)$ for all t).
-The top row of Fig. 4 shows correlations between the firing times of the two cells calculated for every single trial for three different periods of time (before, during, and after stimulus presentation) and averaged afterwards.
+In the experiments of [3] simultaneous recordings of spike trains from pairs of cells were analyzed.
+We simulated two cells getting independent background signals but sharing identical stimulus components in their input $(C_1^{\text{stim}}(t) = C_2^{\text{stim}}(t)$ for all t) assuming that cells with similar tuning properties are to some extend enervated by the same afferent neurons.
+The top row of Fig. 2 shows correlations between the firing times of the two cells calculated for every single trial for three different periods of time (before, during, and after stimulus presentation) and averaged afterwards.
 There was a strong peak at zero time shift only during common stimulation indicating an increased tendency of the two cells to fire simultaneously.